Premier League predictions: Kevin De Bruyne can outshine invisible Bruno Fernandes in derby

 Sheffield United vs Southampton, Saturday 3pm, live on Sky Sports (Play Super 6 & win £250,000)

-Losing faith in Ralph Hasenhuttl would be a mistake for everyone making judgement on Southampton's recent form.
+Losing faith in Ralph Hasenhuttl would be a mistake for everyone passing judgement on Southampton's recent form.

 Yes, the Saints have taken only one point from the last 27 available but to my eye the performance levels are still hitting the usual Hasenhuttl heights, there's a bit of variance going on with the results.
 No way were they deserving of taking zero points from their last two matches at Leeds and Everton.
 Fine margins and injuries are conspiring against them at crucial times - much like Sheffield United's entire season.